sderosiaux/every-single-day-i-tldr/README.md

 I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.
 I'm the co-founder of https://www.conduktor.io/, a sweet Desktop client to manage a Kafka ecosystem.

+# 24-09-2020

+- https://medium.com/gumgum-tech/5-things-we-overlooked-when-putting-our-first-app-on-kubernetes-58583c1783e4 Things to know when using Kubernetes

 # 22-09-2020

 - https://build.affinity.co/how-we-used-postgres-extended-statistics-to-achieve-a-3000x-speedup-ea93d3dcdc61 Postgres extended statistics to achieve a 3000x speedup